 6. Schizophrenic and Other Psychotic Disorders

-Psychotic disorders make up 4.8% of those on Social Security Disability benefits can include symptoms like:
+Psychotic disorders make up 4.8% of those on Social Security Disability benefits and can include symptoms like:

 - Hallucinations